chef-boneyard/chef-web-docs-2016/includes_libraries/includes_libraries_dynamic_resolution.rst

 Resources and providers are resolved dynamically and can handle multiple ``provides`` lines for a specific platform.
 When multiple ``provides`` lines exist, such as ``Homebrew`` and ``MacPorts`` packages for the |mac os x| platform, then one is selected based on resource priority mapping performed by the |chef client| during the |chef client| run.

-Use the following helpers in a library to get and/or set resource and/or provider priority mapping before any recipes are compiled:
+Use the following helpers in a library file to get and/or set resource and/or provider priority mapping before any recipes are compiled:

 .. list-table::
    :widths: 250 250